find your perfect LLM program

-An LLM in Medical Law will cover a wide range of issues from healthcare law to biotechnology and ethics and law of the start and end of life care.
+An LLM in Medical Law will cover a wide range of issues from healthcare law to biotechnology, public health, and the ethics and law of the start and end of life care,.
 This breadth of subject matter attracts many students from a number of different career and study backgrounds.Find LLM programs in Medical Law

 1 year full time study